I am Teaching Fellow at St John's College and a Research Associate and Tutor at the School of Geography and the Environment, University of Oxford.

 I am interested in these processes and dynamics over a range of timescales and address two broad themes:

 Thesiger-Oman International Fellowship from the Royal Geographic Society I sampled linear dunes above the Stampriet Aquifer in southern Namibia to investigate rates of recharge to groundwater over the past few decades in the region.
 The data also provides a record of relative moisture changes through time, which is a novel proxy for moisture availability in the desert environment.
 Read research report.

 And thanks also to the British Society for Geomorphology, who have awarded me a small Reseach Grant, which completed funding for the first phase of fieldwork and laboratory analysis.

-The second phase of fieldwork starts in April, 2013, and will investigate whether geomorphological setting controls variations in the records preserved.
+The second phase of fieldwork started in April, 2013, and investigates whether geomorphological setting controls variations in the records preserved.
 Thanks to the Quaternary Research Association for funding towards this second phase.